If you’re wondering what to look for when viewing a house, we’ve got some insights from the experts.

 Having the agent on your side could benefit you further down the line.
 Ensure you leave enough time at the end of each viewing to talk to the agent about the property and give feedback.
 They may be able to recommend other similar properties which have just come onto the market.
 Information is key at this stage, try to pick their brains as much as you can.

-Ensure you have a notepad and pencil with you, or a device where you can make relevant notes.
-If you’re doing more than one viewing in a day, they can often merge into one.
+- If you’re doing more than one viewing in a day, they can often merge into one.
 You don’t want to forget any essential elements.
-Take notes on the pros and cons you notice while walking around.
+Take notes on the pros and cons you notice while walking around

 Almost everything about a property can be altered, except its location and the amount of natural light it gets.
 When viewing a house from the outside, ask yourself a number of key questions: